Code Development Guidelines

 This document describes the coding requirements and guidelines to be followed during the development of PlasmaPy and affiliated packages.

-- Docstrings and comments should generally be limited to 72 characters.
+Docstrings and comments should generally be limited to about 72 characters.

-- Follow the existing coding style within a subpackage.
+Follow the existing coding style within a subpackage.
+This includes, for example, variable naming conventions.

-- Use standard abbreviations for imported packages when possible, such
+Use standard abbreviations for imported packages when possible, such as

 import numpy as np,